godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

  This is slightly different from the typical optimistic rollover: a transaction being executed here is simply to prove the transaction is valid, and a timeout indicates challenge success in this case.
 :::

 In this design, an aggregator bears the liquidity costs for staking CKB, as well as layer 1 transaction fees for the layer 1 transactions containing layer 2 blocks.
 In exchange, the aggregator can charge layer 2 transaction fees from layer 2 users.
 As explained below, layer 2 transaction fees can be paid in CKB or any kind of [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md).
-In fact, Godwoken treats CKB and sUDTs as indentical in layer 2.
+In fact, Godwoken treats CKB and sUDTs as identical in layer 2.

 ### Multiple Block Producers